Minimizing Dynamic Regret on Geodesic Metric Spaces: Related Work

 \paragraph{Static regret.} We first consider work on static regret.
 In Euclidean space, it is well known that online gradient descent (OGD) guarantees $O(\sqrt{T})$ and $O(\log T)$ regret for convex and strongly convex losses \citep{hazan2016introduction}, which are also minimax optimal \citep{abernethy2008optimal}.
 However, the aforementioned bounds are not fully adaptive due to the dependence on $T$.
 Therefore, there is a tendency to replace $T$ with problem-dependent quantities. \cite{srebro2010smoothness} first notice that the smooth and non-negative losses satisfy the self-bounding property, thus establishing the small-loss bound $O(\sqrt{F_T^\star})$ where $F_T^{\star}=\sum_{t=1}^Tf_t(\x^\star)$ is the cumulative loss of the best action in hindsight. \cite{chiang2012online} propose extra-gradient to get $O(\sqrt{V_T})$ gradient-variation regret bound for convex and smooth losses where $V_T=\sum_{t=2}^T\sup_{\x\in\X}\|\nabla f_{t-1}(\x)-\nabla f_t(\x)\|_2^2$. \cite{rakhlin2013online} generalize the work of \cite{chiang2012online} and propose optimistic mirror descent, which has become a standard tool in online learning since then.

 \paragraph{Dynamic regret.} Now we switch to the related work on dynamic regret. \cite{zinkevich2003online} propose to use OGD to get a $O\lt(\eta T+\frac{1+P_T}{\eta}\rt)$ regret bound where $\eta$ is the step size, but the result turns out to be $O((1+P_T)\sqrt{T})$ since the value of $P_T$ is unknown to the learner.
-To address this issue, \cite{zhang2018adaptive} utilize Hedge to combine output of OGD with different step sizes, and show a $O\lt(\sqrt{(1+P_T)T}\rt)$ regret.
-A matching lower bound is also established therein. \cite{zhao2020dynamic} utilize smoothness to get several state-of-the-art results, including a gradient-variation bound, a small-loss bound, and a best-of-both-worlds bound in Euclidean space.
+The seminal work of \cite{zhang2018adaptive} use Hedge to combine the advice of experts with different step sizes, and show a $O\lt(\sqrt{(1+P_T)T}\rt)$ regret.
+A matching lower bound is also established therein. \cite{zhao2020dynamic} utilize smoothness to get a gradient-variation bound, a small-loss bound, and a best-of-both-worlds bound in Euclidean space.